 Anyway, after the tour of Auschwitz I we had lunch and then proceeded to Auschwitz-Birkenau, which is the one you always see in movies (with the long rail road leading to the big building with the archway that the train passes through).

 There we walked around as a group for awhile and saw the remnants of the bombed barracks, gas chambers, and crematoriums, all the while noting how beautiful the natural scenery was.
 But saying that out loud or even thinking it felt almost wrong.
 How could a place where truly atrocious things happened be so beautiful?
 It initially didn't make any sense to me.
-After about 2 hours we came upon a field where many ashes were spread and were told to walk around
+After about 2 hours we came upon a field where many ashes were spread and were told to walk around a bit and take it all in.
+After about 15 minutes we walked into the building where the women from Schindler's list checked in and showered, sat down on the floor, and debriefed our feelings on the day.

 This was the most powerful and memorable experience that I had today, even with going to two death camps.
 I feel as though sharing our feelings and bonding and coming together to move one collective step closer to making sure something like this never happened again.
 We shared a good cry together and people were comforting each other that had never spoken to one another before; it was such a moving experience that it even melted my cold heart and made me shed a solid 5 tears--FIVE!
 (Haha!)
 Mike K said it correctly that this circle and this closeness was why we chose to come on this trip rather than partying it up in the Bahamas.
 (Ariadne)